nmazaheri/myBank/README.md

 - **category** - a category for the transaction

 ## API endpoints
-- **POST** /api/add to submit new transactions or update previous ones, returns transactionId which is required for the updating
+- **POST** /api/add to submit new transactions or update previous ones, returns id which is required for the updating
 - **GET** /api/balance to see your balance
 - **GET** /api/show to view the list of transactions